 Allowances for Product Returns We record allowances for product returns at the time we ship the product.
 We base these accruals on the historical return rate since the inception of our selling activities, and the specific historical return patterns of the product.
-Our return rate since the inception of selling activities is approximately 2% of sales.
+Our return rate since the inception of selling activities is approximately 2 percent of sales.

-We offer a 30-day, money back unconditional guarantee to all customers.
-As of December 31, 2007, our December 2007 direct sales shipments of approximately \$224,000 were subject to the money back guarantee.
-We replace returned product damaged during shipment wholly at our cost, which historically has been negligible.
-The Company also utilizes its return rate experience of 2% of sales to estimate returns on its sales to distributors.
+We offer a 30-day, money back unconditional guarantee to all direct customers.
+As of March 31, 2008, our March 2008 direct sales shipments of approximately \$230,000 were subject to the money back guarantee.
+We also replace product returned due to damage during shipment wholly at our cost, the total of which historically has been negligible.

+As the Company has begun to recognize revenue associated with sales to distributors, the Company has also utilized its return rate experience of 2 percent of sales to estimate returns on its sales to distributors.

 We monitor our return estimate on an ongoing basis and may revise the allowances to reflect our experience.
-Our allowance for product returns was approximately \$143,000 on December 31, 2007, compared with approximately \$113,000 on June 30, 2007.
+Our allowance for product returns was approximately \$156,000 on March 31, 2008, compared with approximately \$113,000 on June 30, 2007.
 To date, product expiration dates have not played any role in product returns, and we do not expect they will in the foreseeable future because it is unlikely that we will ship product with an expiration date earlier than the latest allowable product return date.

 Inventory Valuation We state inventories at the lower of cost or market on a first-in first-out basis.
-From time to time we maintain a reserve for inventory obsolescence and we base this reserve on assumptions about current and future product demand, inventory whose shelf life has expired and market conditions.
-We may be required to make additional reserves in the event there is a change in any of these variables.
-We recorded no reserves for obsolete inventory as of December 31, 2007 because our product and raw materials have a shelf life of at least three (3) years based upon testing performed quarterly in an accelerated aging chamber at our manufacture's facility.
+From time to time, we maintain a reserve for inventory obsolescence and we base this reserve on assumptions about current and future product demand, inventory whose shelf life has expired and market conditions.
+From time to time, we may be required to make additional reserves in the event there is a change in any of these variables.
+We recorded no reserves for obsolete inventory as of March 31, 2008 because our product and raw materials have a shelf life of at least three (3) years based upon testing performed quarterly in an accelerated aging chamber at our manufacturer's facility.

-Revenue Recognition We ship the majority of our product by United Parcel Service ("UPS") and receive payment for those shipments in the form of credit card charges.
+Revenue Recognition We ship the majority of our product by United Parcel Service and receive payment for those shipments in the form of credit card charges.
 Our return policy is to provide a 30-day money back guarantee on direct sales orders placed by customers.
-After 30 days, we do not refund customers for returned product.
-We have experienced monthly returns on direct sales orders approximating less than 2% of sales.
-Sales revenue and estimated returns are recorded when the merchandise is shipped by UPS and title and risk of loss passes to the customer.
+After 30 days, we do not refund direct sales customers for returned product.
+We have experienced monthly returns on direct sales orders approximating less than 2 percent of sales.
+Sales revenue and estimated returns are recorded when the merchandise is shipped and title and risk of loss passes to the customer.